- Advertisement -

 Covering the 12 months to the end of April 2026, the overall consumer price index figure including housing costs (CPIH) stood at 3%, down from March’s figure of 3.4%.

-The easing in the 12-month CPIH figure has been put down to a fall in the prices of electricity, says the ONS, where prices fell by 8.4% by the end of April – compared to the same time period in 2025 when they rose by 2.9%.
+The reduction in the 12-month CPIH figure has been put down to a fall in the prices of electricity, says the ONS, where prices fell by 8.4% by the end of April – compared to the same time period in 2025 when they rose by 2.9%.

 This fall in prices has come from changes to the Office of Gas and Electricity Markets (Ofgem) energy price cap.
 Ofgem estimated that for an average household paying by direct debit for dual fuel, this would equate to an annual bill of £1,641, which is a fall of £117.

-Ofgem made the decision to reduce the energy price cap based of an assessment period which ran between 15 November to 13 February, which was before the outbreak of the US-Israeli conflict in Iran.
+Ofgem made the decision to reduce the energy price cap based of an assessment period that ran between 15 November to 13 February, which was before the outbreak of the US-Israeli conflict in Iran.

-The price cap also fell following the implementation of the UK Government’s April energy bill announcement which stated it would take an average of £150 off the costs of energy bills.
+The price cap also fell following the implementation of the UK Government’s April energy bill announcement, which stated it would take an average of £150 off the costs of energy bills.

 Despite the good news to be found elsewhere, transport costs still continued to show a bleak picture at the pumps.

-Similarly, diesel prices rose by 31.3ppl in April, compared to the 3.1ppl decline that was seen during the same time period in 2025.
+Similarly, diesel prices rose by 31.3ppl in April, compared with the 3.1ppl decline that was seen during the same time period in 2025.
 The average price stood at 190.0ppl in April 2026, the highest figure recorded since July 2022 when it was 197.9ppl.